CyberFlameGO/svnpython/Doc/library/codecs.rst

 ------------------

-The :mod:`codecs` module defines a set of base classes which define the interface and can also be used to easily write your own codecs for use in Python.
+The :mod:`codecs` module defines a set of base classes which define the interface and can also be used to easily write you own codecs for use in Python.

 Each codec has to define four interfaces to make it usable as codec in Python: stateless encoder, stateless decoder, stream reader and stream writer.
 The